senecajs/senecajs.org/src/pages/getting-started/index.md

 **Never use external input to create an action string.
 Always explicitly create the internal message.
 This avoids injection attacks.**

-The initialisation action makes a call to the pattern `role:web`, and defines the property `use`.
+The initialisation action makes a call to the pattern `role:web`, and defines the property `routes`.
 This is a definition object that defines a route mapping from URLs to action patterns.
 It has the properties:

 * `prefix`: the URL prefix
 * `pin`: the set of patterns to map